Well it happened. Your pooch or kitty (or someone else’s pet) went potty, and potent pet urine made it’s way deep inside one of your concrete floors.

 If it’s outdoors, being exposed to sunlight, higher temperatures, or windy conditions will evaporate the solution faster.

-Once you’ve sprayed your enzyme cleaner, the hard work is already over.
+Once you’ve applied your cleaners, the hard work is pretty much over.
+Nice, right?

 Step 3: Check and Dry the Spot